Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 Vetting Timeline Management for IRGC Conscripts

-Planning your 24-month timeline with IRGC service in the profile means accounting for the extended ASIO vetting period from the start, not as a contingency:
+Planning an 18-36-month overall timeline with IRGC service in the profile means accounting for the possible security-vetting period from the start, not as a contingency:

-• NAJA police clearance: Generate your clearance certificate approximately 3-4 months before your planned lodgement date.
-The certificate is valid for 12 months.
-If vetting extends past month 12, you will need a second Mikhak portal round — factor this into your timeline and budget for a second consulate trip.
+- NAJA police clearance: Generate your clearance certificate approximately 3-4 months before your planned lodgement date.
+If vetting extends or DHA requests a refreshed clearance, plan for another Mikhak portal or consular round.

-• Document renewal schedule: Keep a calendar of every document's validity window and set alerts at the 10-month mark for each.
-The DHA will send you a Section 56 request for updated documents when something expires — having them ready in advance prevents the file from stalling at an administrative checkpoint while waiting for your response.
+- Document renewal schedule: Keep a calendar of every document's validity window and set alerts at the 10-month mark for each.
+The DHA may send you a Section 56 request for updated documents when something expires — having them ready in advance prevents the file from stalling at an administrative checkpoint while waiting for your response.

 Frequently Asked Questions

 Does IRGC service automatically mean visa refusal?
 No. IRGC conscript service does not result in automatic refusal.
 Voluntary senior IRGC membership — particularly in units associated with documented human rights violations — is a different matter and requires legal advice.
-For mandatory conscripts in standard roles, the Amber MAL designation produces a delay, not a refusal, in the overwhelming majority of cases where the documentation is complete and consistent.
+For mandatory conscripts in standard roles, enhanced scrutiny or an Amber MAL designation can produce delay, but service alone is not an automatic refusal; the outcome depends on the complete record and individual assessment.

 What if I do not remember my exact unit designation?
 Request your military service records.
 IRGC records can be obtained through the relevant administrative authority in Iran or, for conscripts currently abroad, through the Iranian consulate in the country where you are located.
 The guide covers the administrative request process.
 Do not estimate unit designations on Form 1399 — an incorrect unit designation is a form discrepancy that triggers the same verification process as a date mismatch.